UnearthedArcana/B_Spells/README.md

 _If Cantrips and Orisons is installed, Eyes of the Dead becomes and Orison with no changes._

+## Level 2

+## Level 3

+## Level 4

+## Level 5

+## Level 6

+## Level 7

 ## Divine Spells: Druid Only

 ## Level 1

+**Abundant Ammunition**
+(Conjuration)

+Level: 1
+Sphere: Creation
+Range: Personal
+Duration: Instant; 24 hours
+Casting Time: 0
+Saving Throw: None

+This spell creates ammunition in the caster's inventory.
+This spell can either create a stack of arrows, bolts, or bullets.
+The spell creates 10 projectiles per level (maximum 50 at 5th level).

+At 5th level, you can choose to create 10 +1 projectiles rather than 50 normal projectiles.

+These projectiles last for 24 hours.

 **Animal Eyes**
 (Divination)